 We also need to mention the drawbacks that come with using a managed WordPress host as opposed to a typical host.
 There are many plugins you aren’t allowed to use on WP Engine’s servers due to its use of a built-in caching system and security measures.
 These plugins include WP Super Cache, W3 Total Cache, Wordfence, WP DB Backup and more.
 You can view the full list here.

-Who is WP Engine for?
+WP Engine Security

 WP Engine is a great host, but it’s not for everyone.
-Its prices start at $29/month ( less if you use our coupon code ), which could make it expensive if you are running a hobby blog or website which is just for fun.
-However if you make money from your site or it is for your business and uptime, speed and reliability are important factors then you will honestly not find a better WordPress host.
+Its prices start at $35/month ( less if you use our coupon code ), which could make it expensive if you are running a hobby blog or website which is just for fun.
+However if you make money from your site or it is for your business and up-time, speed and reliability are important factors then you will honestly not find a better WordPress host.

 It’s especially a great host for WordPress novices who need servers as powerful as these.
 You won’t need to worry about installing or configuring caching or security plugins nor will you need to worry about maintenance.
 Everything is taken care of for you.